History of the motorcycle: The First World War

 During the First World War, motorbike production was greatly ramped up for the war effort to supply effective communications with front line troops.
 Messengers on horses were replaced with dispatch riders on motorcycles carrying messages, performing reconnaissance personnel and acting as a military police.
 American company Harley-Davidson was devoting over 50% of its factory output toward military contract by the end of the war.
 The British company Triumph Motorcycles sold more than 30,000 of its Triumph Type H model to allied forces during the war.
 With the rear wheel driven by a belt, the Model H was fitted with a 499 cc air-cooled four-stroke single-cylinder engine.
 It was also the first Triumph not to be fitted with pedals, so was a true motorcycle.

 The Model H in particular, is regarded by many as having been the first "modern motorcycle".
 Introduced in 1915 it had a 550cc side-valve four-stroke engine with a three-speed gearbox and belt transmission.
 It was so popular with its users that it was nicknamed the "Trusty Triumph."

-Postwar
+After World War I

-Postwar
+Interwar years

-By 1920, Harley-Davidson became the largest manufacturer, with their motorcycles being sold by dealers in 67 countries.
+By 1920, Harley-Davidson became the largest manufacturer: dealers sold their motorcycles in 67 countries.